justijndepover/laravel-settings/README.md

 ```

 ## Language specific settings

 It's possible to store / access settings for specific locales.
 ```php
 settings()->forLocale('en')->set('website', 'my-personal-blog.com/en');
 ```

 ## Note on how this works

+### Caching

+Whenever a read operation is executed, the package will check if the value is present in the cache.
+If it's not found, a read operation will be performed to the database (all values are fetched) and stored in the cache for other calls to consume.

+This means that performing multiple reads (even with multiple keys) will only perform one database call.

+If a write operation is performed, the cache is cleared.
+Resulting in a new read from database when a new settings is queried.

+### User and locale settings

 The default driver always stores a `locale` and `user_id` field in the database (defaults to `null`).
 Fetching data from the database will also query on these parameters.